KnowOneActual/backup-vscodium/README.md

 🚨 Heads Up: Still in Early Days!

 This project is brand new, and the scripts haven't been exhaustively tested yet.
-Please be aware that there might be unexpected issues, and we recommend you use it at your own risk.
-Backup your backups :) If you find any issues, please let us know—we're actively working on it!
+Please be aware that there might be unexpected issues, and I recommend you use it at your own risk.
+Backup your backups :) If you find any issues, please let me know.

 ---